fridabrodin/travelapp/README.md

 - REST Contries to get information about the different countries
 - Pixabay to get images of cities

+## Extended option

+- The choice of extended option for this project is the integration of the REST Countries API to pull in data for the country being visited

 ## Future development

 - Error handling